-Learning Outcome - The learner will: Asse ssment Criterion - The learner can: 7 Comply with the given contract information to erect and strike proprietary formwork to the required specification.
-7.1 Demonstrate the following work skills when erecting and striking proprietary formwork: - measuring, marking out, aligning, positioning, levelling, plumbing, securing, removing and storing.
+Learning Outcome - The learner will: Assessment Criterion - The learner can: erect and strike proprietary formwork to the required specification. measuring, marking out, aligning, positioning, levelling, plumbing, securing, removing and storing.
 7.2 Erect and strike proprietary formwork to given working instructions.
 7.3 Safely use materials, hand tools, portable power tools and ancillary equipment.
 7.4 Safely store the materials, tools and equipment used when erecting and striking proprietary formwork.
-7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: erect and strike proprietary formwork for walls, columns, beams, soffits, channels, ground slabs and bases attach and remove safe lifting provision position, secure and remove prop and tie systems apply release agents move, clean, stack and store proprietary forms work with plant and machinery use hand tools, power tools and equipment work at height use access equipment.
+7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: erect and strike proprietary formwork for walls, columns, beams, soffits, channels, ground slabs and bases attach and remove safe lifting provision position, secure and remove prop and tie systems apply release agents move, clean, stack and store proprietary forms work with plant and machinery use hand tools, power tools and equipment work at height - use access equipment.
 7.6 Describe the needs of other occupations and how to effectively communicate within a team when erecting and striking proprietary formwork.
 7.7 Describe how to maintain the tools and equipment used when erecting and striking proprietary formwork.